 by Janelle Pavao

-Button Gwinnett was a Georgia delegate to the Continental Congress and the second man to sign the Declaration of Independence.
+Button Gwinnett was a Georgia delegate to the Continental Congress and among the first signers of the Declaration of Independence.

 When he was young, he attended the King's School in Britain.
 When he completed his studies, he launched his career as a merchant.
 In 1755, Button moved to Wolverhampton.
 Two years later, he married a young woman named Ann Bourne.
 In 1762, he and his wife moved to the America.